Political in the West?

 This is easy to prove.
 Even the most basic level of research over the past 20 years reveals that these ideas were present among the Falun Gong community long before the arrival of hyper-partisan politics that have become more prevalent in the West in recent years.

 In other words, many in the Falun Gong community support principles, not parties or politicians, per se.

-To the extend that any government protects our rights to experience and maintain traditional culture, or actively opposes communist influences, you will likely see many Falun Gong practitioners applaud.
+To the extent that any government protects the rights of people to peacefully practice their faith, and actively opposes communist influences, you will likely see many Falun Gong practitioners applaud.

-To the extend that any government official espouses values that disconnect us with wholesome traditional culture or fails to address the threat of communism, you will likely see many Falun Gong practitioners express their concerns.
+To the extent that any government suppresses the peaceful exercise of one’s faith or fails to address the threat of communism, you will likely see many Falun Gong practitioners express their concerns.

-Witnessing these reactions, especially in the current, highly-divided political environment found in the U.S. (and indeed throughout the western world), some in the media have wrongly concluded Falun Gong either “supports the President” or is “against the President.”
+Witnessing these reactions, especially in the current, highly-divided political environment found in the U.S. (and indeed throughout the western world), some in the media have wrongly concluded Falun Gong either “supports the U.S. President” or perhaps some say Falun Gong is “against the U.S. President.”

 Both of these conclusions miss the mark.

-We are people typically united by our connection with traditional Chinese culture, our first-hand experience of communist tyranny, and by our belief that Truthfulness, Compassion, and Tolerance are the fundamental qualities of our universe — qualities we aspire to develop in ourselves.
+The Falun Gong community consists of people typically united by a connection with traditional Chinese culture, a first-hand experience of communist tyranny, and a belief that Truthfulness, Compassion, and Tolerance are the fundamental qualities of our universe — qualities they aspire to develop in themselves.

 The Falun Gong community does not compromise on these principles to support or oppose any political party or figure.
 And, perhaps most relevant to the question of politics, it never organizes its community to support any political party or figure.